rust-dsa/rust-dsa.github.io/src/what_is_dsa/algorithms.md

 They can be expressed as natural languages, programming languages, pseudo code, flowcharts and control tables.

 After we have chosen the representation of data as required, this data has to be processed somehow.
 This is what leads to the need of algorithms.
-The process of interest could be searching, sorting, encryption, etc
+The process of interest could be searching, sorting, encryption, etc. We will cover storing, searching, and sorting algorithms in detail, as they underlie much of computer science.

 ## Types of Algorithms